 - vetting and approving staff and volunteers

-Faculty play an important role in the security of a school
+Faculty Play an Important Role in the Security of a School

 As we return to a regular school setting post-pandemic, it is imperative that students and faculty members feel safe as they walk through their school doors each morning.

-According to security experts, faculty members should be able to participate in drills, ask questions, and give comments based on their experiences.
+According to security experts, faculty members and security staff should be able to participate in drills, ask questions, and give comments based on their experiences.

 Cost of School Security

 Nonetheless, the investment is worthwhile because parents’ top concerns for their children’s schools include:

-With safety and security challenges rising on school properties across the country, schools need security cameras more than ever.
+With safety and security challenges rising on school properties around the country, schools need security cameras more than ever.
 Should schools have security cameras?

 While technological advancements have made security cameras an even more crucial aspect of school security, administrators should write and publish policies that explain the purpose of surveillance cameras and the boundaries for their use.